xsuite/xsuite/docs/collimation.rst

     print(mat1 == mat2)
     print(mat1 == mat3)

+Note that the collimators in the LHC are made of CFC (``xc.materials.CarbonFibreCarbon``) and not just plain carbon (as it is colloquially named).
+Hence, refrain from using (``xc.materials.Carbon``) as a collimator material (unless this is the explicit purpose), as it does not yet support full Everest scattering (see below).

 When a material is known to FLUKA or Geant4, it has a ``fluka_name`` resp ``geant4_name`` attribute:

 .. code-block:: python